codeadpool/codeadpool/README.md

 ### Hi there 👋
+- "You've reached me!
+Now, witness the sorcery of how I weave code like spells and create repos more powerful than a cursed technique. #CodeSorcery
 <!--
 **suriyasaiyan/suriyasaiyan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.